 On a long trip, pocket layout matters more than people give it credit for.
 The Badlands Pro has ten pockets total.
 Six outside, four inside.
 The breakdown:

-• Four internal zippered pockets, including a hidden passport pocket behind the back pad.
-That last one alone is worth the upgrade — I sleep with my passport on me in transit, and this is the only jacket pocket I trust for it.
+- Four internal zippered pockets, including a hidden passport pocket behind the back pad.
+That last one alone wins the jacket fans among long-haul travellers.
+It’s the one pocket riders trust to keep a passport on them in transit.

 There’s also a dedicated hydration bladder pocket on the back, with routing loops for the hose over the shoulder.
-I run a 2L Camelbak on stretches where I can’t stop for water — Anatolian plateau crossings, mostly — and being able to drink without taking a hand off the bars is a real safety thing, not a gimmick.
+A 2L bladder on long stretches without water — Anatolian plateau crossings, say — turns drinking into something you can do without taking a hand off the bars, which is a real safety thing, not a gimmick.

 Klim Badlands Pro: Pros and Cons After 12,000 km

-The honest summary of the klim badlands pro pros cons after six months on the road:
+The honest summary of the klim badlands pro pros cons from long-term owner use:

 This jacket is for you if:

-• You’re planning a multi-week or multi-month tour — TET, Pan-American, Cape to Cairo, anything that crosses weather zones.
+- You’re planning a multi-week or multi-month tour.
+The Trans Euro Trail, Pan-American, Cape to Cairo, anything that crosses weather zones.

 Look elsewhere if:

-• You ride 3,000 km a year, mostly dry weekends, mostly on tarmac.
+- You ride 3,000 km a year, mostly dry weekends, mostly on tarmac.
 The Klim Carlsbad does the same job for around $850.
+The best adventure motorcycle jackets guide ranks both against the rest of the field.

-• You’re on a strict budget.
-The Revit Sand 4 (~$550) hits 80% of the protection and ventilation for a third of the cost.
+- You’re on a strict budget.
+The Revit Sand 4 (~$550) hits 80% of the protection and ventilation for a third of the cost (see the full men’s ADV outfit guide for how the Sand and Badlands fit into budget tiers).

 The answer to “is klim badlands worth it” comes down to riding mileage.
 If you’re putting 15,000+ km on a jacket every year for the next five years, the math works out at maybe 2 cents per kilometer.
 If you’re riding 2,000 km a year on dry Sundays, you’re paying for capability you’ll never use.